Karma-vibhanga, Deeds and their Results

 The inscription on the left is svargga, heaven, being reborn in which is one of the results of worshipping the memorial buildings.
 The place is indicated, as always, by the kalpa-vṛkṣa, a wish-fulfilling tree, and the kinnaras.

 Giving a Parasol

 What are the ten advantages of giving a parasol?
 It is said: One has the nature of being a parasol for the world.
 One is not overheated in body.
 One is not overheated in mind.
 All blameless deeds done that lead to sovereignty accumulate.
-Again and again one becomes a Universal Monarch.
+Again and again one becomes a universal monarch.
 One is distinguished.
 One has the society of distinguished people.
 One has the society of Buddhas and Buddha’s disciples.
 One has great wealth.
-One is reborn in heaven.
-In a short while one attains final Nirvāṇa.
+One is reborn in the heavens.
+One quickly attains final Nirvāṇa.

 127. By Giving a Parasol one is not overheated in Body and Mind